 You can take your pension pot in cash all in one go.
-25% of it will usually be tax-free but the rest may be taxed as income.
+You can normally take up to 25% of your funds as tax-free cash, subject to any allowances, but the rest will be taxed as income.

 Take it in a series of cash lump sums.